aaronhuggins/nice_threads/README.md

 Import using Deno, Node CJS `require`, or Node ESM `import`.

+All executors and workers are of type `module`; use `await import` to dynamically import other modules at runtime.

 Then, you can start individual threads and manage them yourself:

 ```TypeScript